 Candide Thovex is a professional skier with an exquisite taste for unusual action sports experiences.

-Someone once told that "snow is only frozen water."
+Someone once said that "snow is only frozen water."
 And just because you can't make it to the snowy slopes doesn't mean you can go skiing.

 The Future of Skiing?

-So, why not skiing the artificial waves of Surf Snowdonia, in Wales, and Wavegarden's The Cove, in the Basque Country?
+So, why not ski the artificial waves of Surf Snowdonia in Wales and Wavegarden's The Cove in the Basque Country?
 Challenge accepted.

 Candide Thovex put on his regular ski clothes and snow goggles and hit the wave pool to film the third episode of his "Ski the World" video series.